Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: SGF schemes

-In BU-SGF scheme, the achievable rate of $\text{U}_k$ $(R^{\text{fs}}_k$ or $R^{\text{ss}}_k)$ is an increasing function of the channel gain $|h_k|^2$, so that the GF user closer to the BS will achieve a higher data rate with larger probability due to smaller path loss.
-Since the BU-SGF scheme always schedules the GF user with the maximal data rate, the GF user closer to the BS will be scheduled more frequently, and vise versa, which results in fairness issue among GF users.
-In the next subsection, we will propose a fair SGF scheme, which can schedule each GF user with equal probability.
+In BU-SGF scheme, the achievable rate of $\text{U}_k$, {$\text{log}\left(1+\frac{\rho_k|h_k|^2}{\rho_{\text{B}}|g|^2+1}\right)$ or $\text{log}\left(1+\rho_k|h_k|^2\right)$,} is an increasing function with respect to the channel gain $|h_k|^2$. { By considering randomly distributed GF users with different distances to the BS, the GF users closer to the BS can achieve higher data rate due to smaller path loss.
+Since the BU-SGF scheme always admits the GF user with the largest data rate, the GF users closer to the BS will be scheduled more often.
+On the contrary, the GF users far from the BS will be scheduled seldomly and their generated data may become overflow, which results in severe fairness issue.} In the next subsection, we will propose a fair SGF scheme, which can schedule each GF user with equal probability.